-An ecumenical is really a big deal when it comes to the Catholic faith.
+An encyclical is really a big deal when it comes to the Catholic faith.
 It is executed by the Pope to the whole body of churches to promote a very worthwhile unity or cooperation of Christians worldwide.
 On May 24, 2015, the Holy Father Francis wrote and released the Encyclical Letter Laudato si' on care for our common home.
 Read more below.

 Activities and reflections are a great way to get involved with this wonderful program.
 You can also download the Season of Creation Celebration Guide that has an ecumenical prayer service and more details about the 1010 theme - Jubilee for the Earth: New Rhythms, New Hope.